one2nc/go-project/README.md

  ```

  ```
- # Target to create build
+ # Target to create a build
  make build
  ```

  ```
- # Target to  build docker image
+ # Target to  build a docker image
  make docker-build
  ```

  ```
- # Target to login in docker
+ # Target to login in to docker
  make docker-login
  ```

  ```
- # Target to push the docker image in docker hub
+ # Target to push the docker image in the docker hub
  make docker-push
  ```